Key Terms & Vocabulary

 Learners are encouraged to use all of their language resources from their linguistic repertoires in order to fully engage and understand content.
 Teachers also use multiple languages in the classroom to help students engage.

 Pair students with peers who speak the same L1.
 Have translations of key terms and academic vocabulary.
+Utilize multilingual texts when possible.
+Have students work in chosen language(s), then produce output (speaking, writing) in target language.

 500

-The WIDA ELD Standards Framework states that Els communicate for _________ & __________ purposes, as well as communicating information, ideas, and concepts necessary for academic success in the content areas of __________ _______, _________, _________, and ________ _________.
+The WIDA ELD Standards Framework states that MLs communicate for _________ & __________ purposes, as well as communicating information, ideas, and concepts necessary for academic success in the content areas of __________ _______, _________, _________, and ________ _________.

 social & instructional purposes; language arts, math, science, and social studies.